benbaptist/minecraft-wrapper/example-plugins/About.md

 Example Plugins are the older example plugins.
-They are for example purposed only, but may generally function and provide examples of how to write a wrapper plugin, as well as demostrate wrapper functions.
+They are for example purposed only, but may generally function and provide examples of how to write a wrapper plugin, as well as demonstrate wrapper functions.

-Although not free of errors, and very simply coded, these can be adapted into more robust versions with additional work.
+Although not free of errors, and may not even work anymore, these can be adapted into more robust versions with additional work.
 If you wish to improve or add a new plugin, submit your pull request to the `submitted-plugins` directory.